TheSilvered/nest/docs/stdlib/json_library.md

 **Arguments:**

 - `object`: the object to serialize
-- `indent`: the indentation of the output string.
-If it is set to 0, everything will be written in one continuous line but keeping spaces after commas and colons.
-If set to -1, the smallest representation is used by removing even the spaces that 0 keeps.
+- `indent`: the indentation of the output string

 **Returns:**